-Retro on the outside, high-tech on the inside – the e-scooters made by the start-up e-bility have filled a market niche.
+Retro on the outside, high-tech on the inside – the e-scooters made by the start-up e-bility use portable lithium-ion batteries that can be charged from a conventional socket.
 Customers love the stylish design and help protect the environment at the same time.
-A company profile.

 In 2009, three brothers, Philipp, Daniel and Patrik Tykesson from Remagen, Germany, decided to form a company.
 They had long been intrigued by e-mobility and spotted a market niche: the e-scooters that existed up to that point were not marketable.
 They either fell short in quality or performance or left a lot to be desired in terms of looks.

 The brothers started tinkering in their garage – where all innovative start-ups should begin.
 They developed the Kumpan, an e-scooter that combines the classic design of the 1950s and an emissions-free drive.The retro design is striking on the outside, while a unique piece of technology impresses on the inside.
 The company developed portable lithium-ion batteries that can be charged from a conventional socket at home and used in the electric scooter.